phillpot-group/vasp-scripts/README.md

     * `--mode` - Grid construction mode (gamma, monkhorst...).
 Defaults to 'gamma'.

 ##### Optional Arguments:
 * `--jobcmd` - The command used to submit the job script.
-Defaults to 'sbatch'.
+Defaults to 'sbatch' or environment variable `JOBCMD`.
 * `--jobfile` - The filename of the job submission script.
-Defaults to 'runjob.slurm'.
+Defaults to 'runjob.slurm' or environment variable `JOBFILE`.

 ![](assets/vasp_converge_incar.png)
 ![](assets/vasp_converge_kpoints.png)